ollama4j/ollama4j/docs/docs/apis-generate/generate-with-tools.md

 ### Create Functions

+We can create static functions as our tools.

 This function takes the arguments `location` and `fuelType` and performs an operation with these arguments and returns fuel price value.